rheedwahn/api-boiler-plate/README.md

 ## Contributing

-For anyone willing to contribute to this boiler plate, please dont hesitate to open a PR with your contributions
+For anyone willing to contribute to this boilerplate, please dont hesitate to open a PR with your contributions

 ## Security Vulnerabilities